import { forward, type Subscription } from "effector";

 import { createStore, createEvent, forward } from "effector";

-const event = createEvent();
+const $store = createStore(1);const event = createEvent();

-from: event,
+forward({ from: event, to: $store,});

-$store.watch((state) => console.log("store changed: ", state));
+$store.watch((state) => console.log("store changed: ", state));// => store changed: 1

-// => store changed: 200
+event(200);// => store changed: 200

 Forward between arrays of units